Toronto council curbs Mayor Ford's powers after chaotic debate

 Ford, who told Fox News that he hopes to run for prime minister one day, recently admitted he has driven after consuming alcohol.
 And in 1999 he was arrested for impaired driving while on vacation in Florida and pleaded no contest.

-The mayor's brother - Doug Ford - who is also a city councilor, meanwhile, brought a motion that was later ruled out of order that would have called a snap mayoral election, something the mayor also has sought.
+The mayor's brother, Doug Ford, - who is also a city councillor, meanwhile, brought a motion that was later ruled out of order that would have called a snap mayoral election, something the mayor also has sought.

 The revelations about Ford, which started in May when two media outlets said they had seen video of him smoking from what appeared to be a crack pipe, have thrust Toronto into the international spotlight.

-A new television show featuring the mayor and his brother is set to debut on Monday evening on Canada's right-wing Sun News Network.
-The network is touting new confessions from "the most wanted man in news."
+A new television show featuring the mayor and his brother debuted on Monday evening on Canada's right-wing Sun News Network.

-CNN will air a taped interview with the mayor at the same time, 8 p.m.
-Monday (0100 GMT).
-CNN said on its website that the network also spoke with Doug Ford, who addressed allegations he trafficked drugs in the 1980s.

-Doug Ford denied a report published in May by the Globe and Mail newspaper that he sold hashish for several years in the 1980s.
-But he said he did offer small quantities of marijuana to friends.
+During the one-hour show, the mayor and his brother took recorded questions from viewers and defended his recent performance as mayor, but revealed nothing new about the scandal.

 (Reporting by Allison Martell, additional reporting by Cameron French; Editing by Janet Guttsman, Jeffrey Benkoe, Peter Galloway, Bill Trott and Cynthia Osterman)